 New England Conservatory of Music

 My alma mater.
 I’m so proud of this school and all that the unblievably talented students there are motivated to accomplish.
 I learned at NEC about motivation, practice, mindset, goal setting – all of which have helped me become a better sailor.
-Plus, I can sing!
-Check out the amazing music they are making, and the wonderful things they do throughout the world.
+Check out the amazing music they are making, and the wonderful things they do to make the world a better place.

 Created by my friend, and master cellist, Paul Katz, this is your online resource for all things cello-related.
 I’m not even a cellist, but I love looking at all the inspirational things posted on CelloBello’s blog.
 I’m particularly following their postings on sports/musical training.
 Great stuff, and it supports what I’ve been writing about improving your sailing game.